coleifer/peewee/docs/peewee/relationships.rst

 ---------------

 Every :class:`ForeignKeyField` automatically creates a *back-reference* on the related model.
-The back-reference is a pre-filtered :class:`Select` query that returns all rows pointing at a given instance.
+The back-reference is a pre-filtered :class:`ModelSelect` query that returns all rows related to the given instance.

 In the example schema, ``Tweet.user`` is a foreign key to ``User``.
-The ``backref='tweets'`` parameter means that every ``User`` instance gains a ``tweets`` attribute, which is a pre-filtered :class:`Select` query:
+The ``backref='tweets'`` parameter means that every ``User`` instance gains a ``tweets`` attribute, which is a pre-filtered :class:`ModelSelect` query of that user's tweets:

 .. code-block:: pycon